Vikydash/VikydashVikydash/README.md

-- 👋 Hi, I’m @VikydashVikydash
+- 👋 Hi, I’m @Vikydash
-- 👀 I’m interested in front end tasks
+- 👀 I’m interested in front-end tasks
-- 🌱 I’m currently learning react
+- 🌱 I’m currently learning javascript and vue.js
-- 💞️ I’m looking to collaborate on HTML, CSS, Bootstrap and javascript work
+- 💞️ I’m looking to collaborate on HTML, CSS, tailwind, javascript and vue.js work
-- 📫 How to reach me, abejidevictor8@gmail.com
+- 📫 How to reach me, abejidevictor8@gmail.com/+2348107489369

 <!---
 VikydashVikydash/VikydashVikydash is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.